 Using a Standard Cooler

 Yes, coolers are used for not only keeping and maintaining foods cold but keeping foods hot and warm as well.
 For this, you will need a microwave, aluminum foil, hot packs, cooler and larger towels.
+Check out our review of the best cooler bags to help you with more options.

 - Begin by preparing the warm food as close to the time of the hiking as possible.
 As an alternative, you should reheat the food just before leaving your house.